(This page contains affiliate links. Read my full disclosure.)

 After scraping off the excess amount of buttercream, you can now place your cake inside of the refrigerator for 30 minutes.
 This will allow the cake to crust over, creating a firm surface to add the final layer of buttercream to the cake.

 As I stated earlier, If you have any fillings that have spilled out of the sides of the cake, after its been crumb coated and placed in the refrigerator for 30 minutes, you can use a piping bag to pipe an outside layer of frosting on the the cake to cover the filling that was showing.
 You can also just cover it in fondant as well.

 At this point, before adding the final layer of buttercream to the cake, you can also leave the that first layer of buttercream (crumb coat) the way it is as a naked cake.
 Naked Cakes have become very popular over the past couple for years for all types of events, especially weddings.

 You did!
 We Just Crumb Coated a Cake!

 Now that you have just learned how to crumb coat a cake, you can now move on to making some really awesome and delicious looking cakes.
 You can either choose to add the final layer of buttercream, smooth it out and add different types of sprinkles, toppers, or fondant to your cake.

 You can also try different types of piping techniques with piping tips to create rosettes, flowers, ruffles, and more.
-Whether you decide to have plain cake or add a fun texture to it like rosettes, always remember that practice makes perfect.
+Whether you decide to have plain cake or add a fun texture to it like a Rosette Cake, always remember that practice makes perfect.
 It’s best to keep practicing and the more practice you have, you will be able to fill, stack and crumb coat a cake in your sleep.